Chiku-debug/CE4045-NLP-Assignment-1-Question-3-/README.md

 Execute the following command in command prompt to run this task.

-Replace the `dataset name` with one of the listed tasks:
+Replace the `dataset name` with one of the listed datasets:
 * patent
 * csai
 * financial
 * all

-Note:
+Note on datasets for each task:

 Tokenization and Stemming: patent, csai, financial.